Update: After trying CRZ a couple times, we recommend skipping this one as it is slightly better than Craze V2 but no where close to Craze V1 but....

 We Don't Like

-Update: Forget this weak stuff!
-If you want something as strong as the original Craze back in 2013, try Excelsior.
+Update: If you want something as strong as the original Craze back in 2013, try Excelsior.
 You will not find anything better.
-Next best thing is Hydrazine but that's more expensive.
-Get ready, it does cost like 4-5 dollars per serving.
+Next best thing is Hydrazine.
+Both are expensive options with no deals ever going on for them but nothing else comes close.

 With Crz, Driven Sports is trying to recapture the success of the original Craze in all its stim-heavy glory.